haystackandroid/shoji/README.md

 ## activation

-shoji consists of two themes:

 To activate a shoji theme, add one of the following to your vimrc:

 - `colorscheme shoji_niji`
 - `colorscheme shoji_shiro`

-To toggle between the two shoji themes, add a keybinding like:
+To easily toggle between the two shoji themes, add a keybinding to your vimrc, such as:

 ```
 noremap <silent> <C-s> : if g:colors_name == "shoji_niji" <bar>